Dysprosium: Occurrence

 While dysprosium is never encountered as a free element, it is found in many minerals, including xenotime, fergusonite, gadolinite, euxenite, polycrase, blomstrandine, monazite and bastnäsite, often with erbium and holmium or other rare earth elements.
 No dysprosium-dominant mineral (that is, with dysprosium prevailing over other rare earths in the composition) has yet been found.

 In the high-yttrium version of these, dysprosium happens to be the most abundant of the heavy lanthanides, comprising up to 7–8% of the concentrate (as compared to about 65% for yttrium).
 The concentration of Dy in the Earth's crust is about 5.2 mg/kg and in sea water 0.9 ng/L.

 Production

 Dysprosium is obtained primarily from monazite sand, a mixture of various phosphates.
 The metal is obtained as a by-product in the commercial extraction of yttrium.
 In isolating dysprosium, most of the unwanted metals can be removed magnetically or by a flotation process.
 Dysprosium can then be separated from other rare earth metals by an ion exchange displacement process.
-The resulting dysprosium ions can then react with either fluorine or chlorine to form dysprosium fluoride, DyF_{3}, or dysprosium chloride, DyCl_{3}.
+The resulting dysprosium ions can then react with either fluorine or chlorine to form dysprosium fluoride, DyF3, or dysprosium chloride, DyCl3.
 These compounds can be reduced using either calcium or lithium metals in the following reactions: